Murciano207/SpookFinance-docs/getting-started/use-cases.md

 * "Retail" traders seeking to exchange tokens with low slippage at favorable rates
 * Arbitrageurs seeking profit through leveling market inefficiencies between DEXs or CEXs
-* Ethereum smart contracts seeking liquidity for a variety of reasons, such as liquidating positions on other protocols, trading on behalf of users, etc.
+* BSC smart contracts seeking liquidity for a variety of reasons, such as liquidating positions on other protocols, trading on behalf of users, etc.